Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 Download NSPL (November 2019) from the Open Geography portal from the Office for National Statistics (ONS) (https://geoportal.statistics.gov.uk/datasets/national-statistics-postcode-lookup-november-2019) and the save **NSPL_NOV_2019_UK.csv** in your D Device.
 Runing the **Read_NSPL.sql** to read in all the NSPL in **datajournal** database.

 ## 2. Data linkage
 A matching method containing a four-stage (251 matching rule) process was designed to achieve the address matching.
 An example of each matching rule is listed in  **linkage_example.csv**.
 The code for this linkage is **PPD_EPC_linkage.R**.
-Figure 2 display a screenshot of PPD_EPC_linkage R code.
+Figure 2 displays a screenshot of PPD_EPC_linkage R code.
 Utilizing this R code, two result data are achieve:
 - ***casa*** is the all the linked results from the four stages matching
 - ***result2*** is linked result has the recent EPCs for each transaction , which refers the linked_EPC PPD in figure 1.